 The 10 Greatest Tours Of All Time

 In early 2007, a few months after the world had well and truly fallen under the spell of the emo scene’s most ambitious record, The Black Parade, the New Jersey five-piece hit the promo trail.
 Hard.
 Taking in a whopping 133 shows, The Black Parade world tour was the band’s most comprehensive, understandably taking its toll on several members at various stages.
-The show itself was a theatrical, all sensory masterclass, capturing the alt-rock world’s most preeminent force at the height of their commercial and creative powers.
-If you missed out back then, check out the live album recording from Mexico City on October 07, 2007, The Black Parade Is Dead!, for a flavour of why they were so beloved and why they are still so dearly missed today.
+The show itself was a theatrical, all sensory masterclass, capturing the alt.rock world’s most preeminent force at the height of their commercial and creative powers.
+If you missed out back then, check out the live album recording from Mexico City on October 07, 2007, The Black Parade Is Dead!, for a flavour of why we’re so stoked see their reunion tour when live shows are allowed again.

 It’s impossible to overstate how important Nirvana were in changing the face of alternative music at the start of the ’90s.
 Thanks largely to the huge boost granted by heavy MTV rotation of the video for Smells Like Teen Spirit, their second album Nevermind was a certified smash that killed off the last vestiges of the then-dominant ‘hair’ metal lot.
 According to those lucky enough to see them at the time, the ultimate power trio were incredible in the midst of that first full flush of fame and excitement.
 Whether it was at London’s Astoria in 1990, supporting Sonic Youth in a pub in Cork, Ireland, or their ‘arrival’, mid-afternoon on the main stage at Reading ‘91, this was a run of shows that ushered in a changing of the guard and birthed a giant.